Optimal Test-Data Piling in HDLSS Classification with Covariance Heterogeneity: Estimation of Second Maximal Data Piling Direction

-It is important to note that a second maximal data piling direction is a direction $w \in \Sc'$ which is asymptotically orthogonal to both of ${\rm span}(\Uv_{1,\Sc})$ and $\Tc_p$.
-The dimension of the orthogonal complement of ${\rm span}(\Uv_{1,\Sc})$ within $\Sc$, say $\Uv_{1,\Sc}^\perp$, is in general greater than one.
-A second maximal data piling direction lies in $\Uv_{1,\Sc}^\perp$, but is also orthogonal to $\Tc_p$ that is orthogonal to $\mdp$.
-That is, second maximal data piling direction can be achieved when $\mdp$ is projected onto the orthogonal complement of ${\rm span}(\Uv_{1,\Sc})$.
-This observation gives a unified view on the theoretical second maximal data piling direction and the estimates of such directions ($\mdp, v_{\hat\alpha}$ in Section~\ref{sec:4}): These directions are the projection of $\mdp$ onto the orthogonal complement of ${\rm span}(\Uv_{1,\Sc})$ (or its estimate).
+It is important to note that a second maximal data piling direction is a direction $\wv \in \Sc$ which is asymptotically orthogonal to both of ${\rm span}(\Uv_{1,\Sc})$ and $\Tc_p$.
+A second maximal data piling direction lies in ${\rm span}(\Uv_{1,\Sc}^\perp)$, but is also orthogonal to $\Tc_p$ that is orthogonal to $\mdp$.
+This observation gives a unified view on the theoretical second maximal data piling direction and the estimates of such directions: